The Demon Headmaster

 The Demon Headmaster is a series of books by Gillian Cross which were later adapted as a television series starring Terrence Hardiman in the title role and Frances Amey as Dinah.

 The title character is a strange being with the powers of hypnosis and a desire to take over the world, as he believes it will be better under his ordered rule.
-He has piercing light green eyes, which he normally hides behind dark-tinted glasses - removing these in order to hypnotise his victims.
+He has piercing light green eyes, which he normally hides behind dark-tinted glasses — removing these in order to hypnotise his victims.

 Very little about the Demon Headmaster or his background is shown in the books.
-His name is never revealed; he is referred to only as 'the Headmaster' both in the books and on television, except when he takes on an alias - such as the Computer Director in The Prime Minister's Brain, and on each occasion he uses a title rather than a name.
+His name is never revealed; he is referred to only as 'the Headmaster' both in the books and on television, except when he takes on an alias —- such as the Computer Director in The Prime Minister's Brain, for example; and on each occasion he uses a title rather than a name.
+It's revealed in-narrative that he does have a name (Brain has characters forced to add the name to a list of people allowed to visit the Prime Minister, and Takes Over involves the Headmaster's name as a plot point), but the name itself is never spoken by anyone.